gal333t/project4/README.md

 ### What do I want to do with this project next?

 - The feedback I keep getting, is that there's duplicates.
 First things first, I need to work that out so everyone stops telling me.
 The only downside is eventually you will run out of guesses, so maybe a workaround to start over when you do?
+- SMTP setup on Supabase to fix issues with how many Magic Codes can be sent to users logging in per hour
 - Mobile phone responsiveness, this is an area I continue to struggle with and I know Chakra has good support for doing this so more to learn here